nrinaudo/nrinaudo.github.com/_optics/prisms_optionals.md

 There's two ways we can deal with this situation: the correct one, and the one everybody kinds of want to try at this point.
 We could pretend that the problem doesn't exist and soldier on with the tools we already have - sort of sweep the issue under a rug and see where that takes us.

 That's actually a perfectly fine approach.
 From experience, we can be pretty certain this won't work out; there will come a point where we'll get stuck.
-But that's ok!
-We'll have learned something about the problem, and in so doing, be one step closer to solving it.
+But that's alright!
+We'll have learned something about the problem, and in so doing, gotten one step closer to solving it.

 ## Auth → user?

-Since we don't really know how to go from `Auth` to `Login`, let's see if we can't sidestep the whole thing and go directly to the login user:
+Since we don't really know how to go from `Auth` to `Login`, let's see if we can't sidestep the whole thing and go directly to `Login.user`:

 <span class="figure">
 ![Classifier](./img/auth-user.svg)